LuisaGroup/luisa-compute-rs/README.md

 ### Automatic Differentiation
 We implemented a source-to-source reverse mode automatic differentiation that supports complex control flow.

+The autodiff works tightly with builtin functions and the type system.
+Instead of implementing every function using basic arithmetic operations and apply autodiff on it, all builtin functions are differentiated using efficient VJP formulae.

 ### CPU Backend
 This crate also provides a CPU backend implementation in Rust that will eventually replace the current LLVM backend in LuisaCompute.
 This backend emphasizes on debuggability, flexibility and as well as safety.